Agora-wireless/Agora/README.md

 ## Dataset Description
 * Directory
 `M3A-data/Data-reliabilityExp/XX/loc#` represents the collected PHY status per TDD frame using beamforming scheme XX when Bob is at location # (`XX` can be either `BF`, `FASM`, `M3A`, or `M3Alc` and `#` can be any integer from 1 to 20).
+Here, we solely consider Alice and Bob to study the reliability at Bob, and we adopt Bob's BER as the performance metric.
-The BER results is calculated at the end of log file, based on 1,000 transmitted TDD frames.
-At each location, we repeat five times to transmit 5,000 frames in total.
+At the end of log file within the directory, the BER is calculated based on 1,000 transmitted TDD frames.
+At each location, we repeated such transmission consecutively five times to transmit 5,000 frames before moving to the next location.
+We then switched to different beamforming strategies, after finishing all 20 locations.
 * Directory
-* Directory
+`M3A-data/Data-securityExp/security-M3A/LOG_FILES` contains collected PHY status per TDD frame when Eve is located at one of the 20 locations (while Bob is at location-8).
+In addition to the BER, we further collected HDF5 files which contains fine-grained PHY statistics (e.g., the receive constellations) in `H5_FILES`.
+The detailed instruction on how to analyze them using scripts are given in later section.
 * Directory